 Essential Documents Required for Border Crossing

-Although each cargo is unique and you might need additional documentation, the following is a list of the essentials in general.
+While each cargo is unique and may require additional documentation, here is a rundown of the essential documents needed for most freight shipments:

 Bill of Lading (BOL)